murny/HydraNorth/README.md

 ```shell
 docker-compose up -d
 ```
-(will take awhile on first try, as it needs to download and provision everything, so maybe go for a coffee)

 Now that everything is up and running, you can setup the rails database (only need to be done once):
 ```shell